 - Expectations of future mouthfuls that keep food addicts craving the next (and the next and the next) mouthfuls until they no longer taste the foods making them obese, sick, unhappy, and craving the next mouthful.

-- Expectations of gratifications that keep sex addicts spreading STDs, siring unwanted children, and destroying lives.
+- Expectations of gratifications that keep sex addicts spreading STDs and siring unwanted children.